 We reserve the right to shut down any projects that we deem as unsafe.
 We want the event to be awesome and electrocution or other physical injury is not so great.
 Please bring your own fuses if you intend on working with the mains or otherwise high voltage project.
 Railgun, coil gun or any other projects with weapons are banned.
 Projects such as an induction furnace are similarly banned for an obvious fire hazard.

-Teams may consist of up to 4 persons, including yourself.
+Teams may consist of 2 to 4 persons.
 You can come with a team, or join a group at our team formation event right after the makeathon's kickoff.
 We've also created a team formation group on Facebook for students to meet other hackers ahead of time.

 The nature of events such as Hackathons or Makeathons encourages new ideas that you have only 24 hours to deliver on.
 For that reason, we encourage you to not work on an existing project and try something new!
 It’s more fun that way--trust us.